Recently added item(s) ×

 Make sure that your pump fits you correctly.
 Your breast shields should surround the nipple but still allow enough room so that your nipple can move freely.
 If you are concerned that you might not have the right size, a certified lactation consultant can assist you with determining what breast shield size you need.
 Hold the shields between your thumb and index finger, and start pumping at the lowest suction level.
 You can increase the suction and speed until you find a point that is both comfortable and efficient.
 Pumping should never be painful.

 Pumping at the same time every day may help your body stimulate more milk flow to satisfy the extra demand.
-Morning pumping is often recommended, as this is typically when women produce the most milk.
+Morning pumping is often recommended>, as this is typically when women produce the most milk.
 Reportedly, looking at their baby has proven to be effective in helping mothers produce more milk.
 If you're away from your child or concerned about how to use a breast pump more efficiently, try looking at a picture or listening to a recording of your baby while you pump.

+After you've used it, clean your breast pump as soon as you can.
 Once you're finished using the breast pump, remove the breast shields.
 Unscrew the storage containers and secure the lids on them.
 Wash all of your equipment with warm soapy water and set the pieces out to air dry.

 Once you've figured out how to use a breast pump comfortably, make sure that you're storing the milk you express properly.
 Make sure that you're using appropriate and sterilized storage containers.
 Label each container using a waterproof marker with the date the milk was expressed.
 Place the container in the back of the refrigerator or freezer; it's safe to use refrigerated breast milk for up to five days and milk frozen in your refrigerator's freezer for up to two weeks.
 If you are away from home, you can temporarily store your breast milk in an insulated breast milk cooler.
 Breast milk can only be left out at room temperature for four to six hours.